 Sneak Peek Into our Head Guide’s Fly Box

-Having the right flies can be crucial for your fishing trip so we´ve compiled a list of some of our favorite flies to use in the Highland rivers of Kaldakvísl and Tungnaá as well as the surrounding lakes and streams.
-These are just some of the flies we use and know to be effective but its always worth trying some of your own prefered patterns as well.
+Having the right flies can be crucial for your fishing trip so we’ve compiled a list of some of our favorite flies to use in the Highland rivers of Kaldakvísl and Tungnaá as well as the surrounding lakes and streams.
+These are just some of the flies we use and know to be effective but it’s always worth trying some of your own preferred patterns as well.

 Nymphs and emergers make a huge amount of the brown trout’s and Arctic chars diet up in the Highlands.
-The most prevalent of those being Chironomidae´s, or non-biting midges, and Bitmý (Simulium Vitatum), mayfly species as well as several species of Caddis and freshwater snails (pulmonata).
-For lake, pond and small stream fishing patterns that imitate the Lepidurus Arcticus (Arctic Tadpole shrimp) can be very effective, stone flys(capnia vidua) can also be effective, especially in the upper reaches in Kaldakvísl.
+The most prevalent of those are Chironomidae’s, or non-biting midges, and Bitmý (Simulium Vitatum), mayfly species as well as several species of Caddis and freshwater snails (pulmonata).
+For lake, pond, and small stream fishing patterns that imitate the Lepidurus Arcticus (Arctic Tadpole shrimp) can be very effective, and stone flys(capnia vidua) can also be effective, especially in the upper reaches in Kaldakvísl.

 Krókurinn is one of the most prolific flies in Iceland.
 It emulates several aquatic insects most notably a hatching Chironomidae.
 This fly is usually tied on a size 12-18 hook and was created by noted fly tier Gylfi Kristjánsson.

-The Peacock is one of the more simpler flies you can tie but doesn’t mean it isn’t effective.
-Usually tied one a size 8-16 hook it can be tied in many different ways, without a bead head, weighted or un-weighted and with or without a tail.
+The Peacock is one of the more simpler flies you can tie but that doesn’t mean it isn’t effective.
+Usually tied on a size 8-16 hook it can be tied in many different ways, without a bead head, weighted or un-weighted, and with or without a tail.

 The Pheasant Tail nymph (with or without a bead) is trout fishermen stable around the world and Iceland’s no exception.
 The classic original Pheasant Tail pattern was designed by an English Riverkeeper named Frank Sawyer to imitate many nymph species.
 There are several varieties of the fly but they all seem to be on the menu for salmonids around the world!
 Sizes: 12, 14, 16, 18, 20